u413-284-si/push_swap/README.md

 # push_swap
-This project sorts integers on a stack - which are provided in a random order - into an ascending order by applying a limited set of operations.
-The goal of the project is to identify and familiarise oneself with various sorting algorithms, choosing the most adept approach to sort the stack in the most efficient manner.
+This project is an implementation of a sorting algorithm which sorts numbers provided in a random sequence into an ascending order by applying a limited set of operations.
+These operations allow the modification of two stacks which contain the numbers.
+The goal of the project is to identify and familiarise oneself with various sorting algorithms, choosing the most adept approach to sort the numbers in the most efficient manner.

 ## Project Overview

+The integer values are initially read into stack 'a'.
+Their range spans positive as well as negative numbers, but there are a number of limitations:

+* no non-numerical values
+* no duplicates
+* no values out of the boundaries of an integer

+If one of these limitations is not fullfilled, the program aborts and displays an error message.

-The integer values are provided in a first stack 'a'.
-Their range spans positive as well as negative numbers, but there cannot be duplicates.
-A second stack 'b' serves as temporary buffer to store and manipulate selected values.
-A set of operations are allowed to transfer values between the stacks and manipulate their position within each respective stack.
+A second stack 'b' serves as a temporary buffer to store and manipulate selected values.
+A predefined set of operations is allowed to transfer values between the stacks and manipulate their position within each respective stack.
+Per definition of stacks only the top values of a stack can be removed from it and new additions to a stack land on the top - according to the "LIFO = Last in first out" principle.

 <pre>
 <b>sa</b> (swap a): Swap the first 2 elements at the top of stack a.